Something to eat

 Local food initiatives

 Food gatherings: Stuff a grocery bag or two.
-St. Paul mounts two large food in-gatherings each year.
+St. Paul mounts three large food and personal care product in-gatherings each year.
 Canned goods and boxed cereals mean care for hungry people in our community.
 Everybody participates – young and old.
-Our gifts of nonperishable food help stock the shelves of the Friendly House Food Pantry in west Davenport.
+Our gifts of nonperishable food and toiletries help stock the shelves of the Friendly House Food Pantry in west Davenport.
+Diapers/wipes and feminine hygiene products go to Madison Market.

 The Salvation Army meal site is part of the vast feeding network of Churches United.
 Nearly every month, St. Paul teams cook and dish up an evening meal.
 Find your place in the serving line.